SIMEXP/niak/niak_HPC_installation.md

 psom_console.sh -l
 ```
 will list all the images stored in these directories.
 Note that all images should preferably have different names.

+# Adding new images on the system

+Many NIAK versions can be accessible at the same time on a HPC system.
+Once psom_console has been installed.
+Just download and decompress any on the `niak-*.img.tgz` tar ball found in the [release section of the NIAK github page](https://github.com/SIMEXP/niak/releases) in a path included in `PSOM_SINGULARITY_IMAGES_PATH`.
+It is now accessible in `psom_console`.